slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 <!--
-> *"My family history begins with me, but yours ends with you." -- Iphicrates*
+> *"My family history begins with me, but yours ends with you." -- Iphicrates* -->
-- prepare the child for the path, not the child for teh path.
--->

 > *"Teach your children early what you learned late."